MelihDarcanxyz/neo-website/README.md

   Expedition
 </h1>

-Expedition is a simple opinionated starter built with the Astro framework.
-Use it to create an easy-to-use blog or website.
+Expedition is a personal website to discipline myself.

 ## Table Of Contents